 The Division I tournament hosts the top 16 teams and the Division II tournament highlights eight teams.
 The Division I first-round games start Wednesday, May 4 and the Division II first-round games start Thursday, May 5.
 Both championship games are scheduled for Saturday, May 7.

 Colorado earned the No. 1 seed in the Division I flight after going 15-1 this season.
 The Buffaloes started the season strong, going 5-0 at the Santa Barbara Shootout and never slowed up.
 Colorado’s only loss was a 9-6 setback to Florida Club on March 26 at the A-Town Throwdown in Georgia.
 Colorado had previously beaten Florida and bounced back from its only defeat by winning seven straight games to close the season.
-This is Colorado’s seventh straight berth to the national championship tournament and it has made three straight final four appearances.
+This is Colorado’s seventh straight berth to the national championship tournament and third straight final four appearance.
 Colorado was the runner-up in 2009.

 Florida Club earned the No. 2 seed after a 17-2 season that included a 12-9 victory over Georgia in the Southeastern Women’s Lacrosse League championship game this past weekend.
 UC Davis Club earned the No. 3 seed despite falling 10-9 to Santa Clara in the Western Women’s Lacrosse League championship game.
 The Aggies were ranked No. 1 nationally before the tournament and are now 14-2 for the season.
 Santa Clara rode its WWLL championship to the No. 4 seed and is now 12-2 for the season.
 Rounding out the top five seeds is Lindenwood, which is playing at the club level for the final time this year in preparation for a move to the NCAA Division II level.